-I completely agree with you that the unprecedented threat of the coronavirus pandemic reminded us how vital our health and care system is to all of us.
-It is inaccurate to suggest that Integrated Care Systems are being used to support privatisation or cuts to NHS funding.
+I completely agree that the unprecedented threat of the coronavirus pandemic reminded us how vital our health and care system is to all of us.
 I want to assure you that the NHS will always be free at the point of use, and any proposed reforms will aim to continue to improve the quality of these services and patient outcomes.

 As we build back better from this pandemic, it is right and necessary that our health and care services are at the forefront.
 The pandemic underlined not only the dedication and skill of those in this sector, but also the necessity of a broader, more integrated health and care system.
 I welcome the intention to develop more joined up, integrated care between the NHS, Local Government and other partners including the voluntary and community sector, which will be vital in tackling the factors that affect the long-term sustainability of patient services.
 I understand that these proposed reforms will also include proper accountability mechanisms, and give patients and the public the confidence that they are receiving the best care from their healthcare system.